We work with some of the UK’s leading insurers:

 This could delay a pay out being made to your loved ones.

-It’s unlikely you’ll be asked to undergo a medical exam when applying for life insurance with Crohn’s Disease.
+In some circumstances, you may be asked to undergo a medical exam when applying for life insurance with Crohn’s Disease.

 However, insurers do have the right to request this if they believe it’s necessary to get a better understanding of your health and the effect Crohn’s has had.